adlape95/Assembly-methods-nanopore/README.md

 For impatient people: this is our personal pipeline recommendation for metagenomic assembly based on ONT sequences.
 The workflow could change by the time we perform new evaluations including different assemblers or data.

-It has to be noted that we strongly recommend to try different assemblers on your data in order to get a broader spectrum of what's in your samples!
+It has to be noted that we strongly recommend to try different assemblers on your data in order to reach a higher level of contiguity and completeness for every individual genome (*see Tables S1 and S2*).

 ![Workflow](./figures/Workflow.png)
 **Recommended ONT metagenomic assembly workflow**. *Based on August, 2019 evaluation*.